General Data on Owning Pets in Canda

 - The Western College of Veterinary Medicine (WCVM) – University of Saskatchewan; Saskatoon, Saskatchewan

 - University of Calgary – Faculty of Veterinary Medicine (UCVM) – Calgary, Alberta

-As we said before, obtaining the DVM degree in Canada requires a minimum of 6 years of university education.
-Usually, that consists of two years of pre-vet study which can be done at a regular university and four years of studying courses at one of the five vet colleges in the country.
+As we said before, obtaining a DVM degree in Canada requires a minimum of six years of university education.
+Usually, that consists of two years of pre-vet study which can be done at a regular university, and four years of studying courses at one of the five vet colleges in the country.

 The labor market in Canada is in constant demand of new veterinarians and veterinary technicians which makes it even easier for overseas graduates to find work and start a new life right here.

-More than 80% of students secure their working positions before graduation using methods like dropping off resumes, colleague’s recommendation, internships etc. The majority of new veterinarians are very satisfied (39%) or satisfied (46%) with their current positions.
+More than 80% of students secure their working positions before graduation using methods like dropping off resumes, colleague’s recommendations, internships, etc. The majority of new veterinarians are very satisfied (39%) or satisfied (46%) with their current positions.

 Let’s see what are the professional benefits besides the regular salary that vets are able to enjoy once employed.
 Most benefits are regarding paying the licensing fees by the employer as well as payment for the continuing education fees.
 Both were reported by approximately 80% of new graduates.

-Least frequent benefits that employers offer are meal allowance, transportation expenses or vehicle, pension, cell phone, disability insurance, profit sharing and life insurance.
+The least frequent benefits that employers offer are meal allowance, transportation expenses or vehicle, pension, cell phone, disability insurance, profit sharing, and life insurance.

 Just to conclude, Canada is a country with a lot of possibilities for veterinarians that want to pursue excellent careers in veterinary medicine.